hashicorp/vault/website/source/guides/secret-mgmt/ssh-otp.html.md

 # Vault SSH Secrets Engine: One-Time SSH Password

-In a distributed cloud environment, the system security is increasingly important part of the online security.
+In a distributed cloud environment, tenant and system is increasingly important part of the online security.
 If an attacker gains access to your virtual machines, they can get control of most running applications, local data as well as its connected machines and systems.